By Richard Ammon

 After lunch, I asked Martin and another fellow guide, a native woman named Judith who happened to be there if they were aware of men who were attracted to men and women attracted to women.
 Martin said he was and Judith assented, through Matin’s translation.
 She did not speak English.
 Both grew up in Maun, the largest town in northern Botswana, where they finished secondary school (high school) and had gone to tourism training (3 years).

 I asked their opinion of gay people.
 I’m sure they had never been asked that question since their answers were hesitant and brief: Judith at first said something to the effect (translated from Setswana) that giving love is a good thing whether to a man or a woman.
 She may not have understood my question, delivered through Martin who seemed uncertain how to explain it, because a few minutes later she said it was not a good thing.
-I repeated what she said and she suggested that both ideas were true: loving is a good thing but man-man or woman-woman was not good but she was not adamant in her tone.
+I repeated what she said and she suggested that both ideas were true: loving is a good thing but man-man or woman-woman was not good but she was hesitant in her tone.

 Martin made a similar comment.
 He has seen and heard about “such people” in Maun.
 Giving love is a good thing to do but gay loving was wrong.
 I asked if this idea came from the church (protestant in this area).
 It was obvious he had given virtually no serious thought to this idea before and did not seem to understand when I said people were born that way, just like his black skin or my green eyes.
 He essentially was ignorant of any deep understanding of human sexuality but on the other hand he was not hostile or aggressive his responses. (photo left, rural village)